 This article explains how to modify elements on one page and then replicate those changes across your website.

 For any type of test in VWO, when you are making a change to an element, you would want that change to reflect on all the pages the element is appearing on.
-Now, instead of visiting each page and making the changes individually, it would save you time and effort to change the element at one place and replicate the changes across the website.
+Now, instead of visiting each page and making the changes individually, it would save you time and effort to change the element in one place and replicate the changes across the website.

 For example, your website www.example.com has a sign-up form that appears on multiple pages and you are creating two variations of the form: